 A real detox involves fasting, sweating it out, and the support of the correct supplements to feed your cells the nutrients they need, even if your body is not getting energy in the form of calories.
 Your body can throw up a lot of symptoms when you're detoxing, and your emotions may feel low.
 This is best done with support and I personally find a retreat at The Life Co, Bodrum-Turkey, the best support for undergoing this type of detox.

 However it is not always possible to leave our busy schedules and this shouldn't stop up from allowing our body down time on a regular basis.
 I can help you find a protocol that works for you, with detoxification or intermittent fasting and recommendations of saunas, colonics and massage therapies to support your detoxification.

 Please get in touch today if you're interested in detoxing.

-Deborah McTaggart is a holistic nutritionist practising in St Albans, Hertfordshire and London, and can be contacted here for further information.
+Deborah McTaggart is a nutritionist practising in Barnes, South West London, and can be contacted here for further information.